T341/100-days-of-code/r1-log.md

 ### R1D31
 Today I worked on Goolge Udacity Scholars Front-End Dev coursework.
 I made it halfway through lesson 6.
 I spent a lot of time trying to come up with code that would create the exact effects of the example they provided.
 The exercise was too difficult but it was a little trickey in my opinion!

+### R1D32
+I completed my freeCodeCamp portfolio page project.
+Today I worked on the image gallery, fixed the problem I was having with unintended margins.
+(I found out that Bootstrap rows/containers have margins/padding by default), and cleaned up a few elements that were misaligned.
+I'm still having problems with responsiveness on mobile screens that I will go back and fix once I figure it out.